mehefujali/next-flex-rating/readme.md

   );
 }
 ```
 Customization Examples1.
-Custom Icons (Emoji) and SizingYou can pass simple strings or emojis as icons and control the size and spacing.JavaScriptimport { Rating } from 'next-rating';
+Custom Icons (Emoji) and SizingYou can pass simple strings or emojis as icons and control the size and spacing.JavaScriptimport { Rating } from 'next-flex-rating';
 ```
 <Rating
   value={4.2}